licensezero/patron-license/README.md

 3. Add "Patron Licenses" as a perk of one or more rewards tiers.

-4. Add this license to your software's repositories.
+4. Add this license to your software's repositories, and fill in the [blanks].